 Right away, a bunch of countries will want to join the club, and with each new country that joins, staying out of the club becomes costlier.

 I looked on YouTube, and there seems to be no good video explaining a carbon tax.
 These two are the best I could find:

 They are alright, but it could be explained much better.
 This from MRU is on cap and trade, not carbon tax, but it has a clearer explanation of the economics involved:

 But in none of these is there mention of how a carbon tax might be enforced at an international level.
 Why isn’t there anything better on this?
 This is an issue that has led millions, across the globe, to protest.
 It’s supposed to be one of the biggest issues of our time.
-Yet, the best policy solution seems to barely be discussed outside of academic economics papers.
+Yet, the best policy solution seems to be barely discussed outside of academic economics papers.
 What are the billions going to higher education doing?
 What happened to educating the public?

-Later in his post, Yglesias wrote:
+Later in his post, Yglesias writes: